adagloria/SparkifyChurnPrediction/README.md

 ## File Descriptions
 The notebook displays detailed steps from Data Loading through to Model Building and Evaluation.
 Markdown cells and inline comments were used to aid proper understanding of the individual steps.

+## Libraries Used
+The dependencies include:
+* PySpark
+* Pandas
+* Seaborn, Matplotlib

 ## Results
 The results from this analysis are better discussed [here](https://adaugogloriaokafor.medium.com/customer-churn-prediction-4a2be05235a).